 As immigrants were coming to settle on Canadian soil, some of them were adjusting to their new surroundings here in Edmonton.
 Life for them was not easy.
 These people were experiencing loneliness and to some degree, a sense of emptiness.
 As time went on, somehow by faith alone, these young men seemed to have found each other.
 This small group of German immigrants being energetic and quick minded, soon discovered that they were all searching for the same thing.
-They missed playing the most popular sport, soccer, which was such a great part of their life back home in Germany.
+They missed playing the world’s most popular sport, soccer, which had been a great part of their life back home in Germany.

 FINDING LAND AND BUILDING THE CLUB

 Mr. Weidle felt it was urgent to have a place for the team.
 He scouted around for a piece of land and found something quite opposite to what would be considered desirable for a soccer field.
-The sight of the land was hard to bear âï¿½ï¿½ what are they to do with a slough?
-Touch times lay ahead.
+The sight of the land was hard to bear: what are they to do with a slough?
+Tough times lay ahead.
 The land was purchased in 1964.
 The team with its stalwart few worked at their regular jobs during the day but found time evenings, weekends and whenever they could afford to help out at that slough.
 They hauled dirt by the loads and it took a long time before some progress was seen.
 While all that hard work was being carried out, this team still found time to play their beloved sport - soccer.

-With the help of many volunteers fundraising events and other financial aid through donations, it was possible to carry on, to build, as time, money and energy permitted.
+With the help of many volunteers, fundraising events and other financial aid through donations, it was possible to carry on, to build, as time, money and energy permitted.
 Unknown to the group earlier, it was soon discovered that these young men had many talents and skills.
 They were willing to build onto the dreams that seemed impossible at the time.

 OPENING THE DOORS TO THE WORLD

-In 1966 the Victoria Soccer Club was officially opened.
-Big name soccer teams from countries as far away as Australia, Korea, Arabia, Germany, other European Countries, England and the United States have played on the Victoria Soccer Club field.
+In 1966 the Viktoria Soccer Club was officially opened.
+Big name soccer teams from countries as far away as Australia, Korea, Arabia, Germany, other European countries, England and the United States have played on the Viktoria Soccer Club field.

-As friendships were being built at this Club, the cultural traditions found a place also.
+As friendships were being built at this club, the cultural traditions found a place also.
 Some German heritage is celebrated annually where the public is welcome to participate.